rulick76/AttackSurface/readme.txt

 Send requests to the endpoints defined in the exercise and match vm's defined in the sample inputs.
 (The sample input JSON's were added to the solution as well and by default input-2 is being loaded).

-I also checked it locally using stres tests  (mainy run a postman collection)
+I also checked it locally using stress tests  (mainy run a postman collection)